Chymyst/chymyst-core/docs/chymyst07.md

 ## Concurrent recursive traversal ("fork/join")

 A typical task of "fork/join" type is to traverse recursively a directory that contains many files and subdirectories.
-For each file found by the traversal, some operation needs to be performed, such as computing a word count over the file's text.
+For each file found by the traversal, some operation needs to be performed, such as getting the file size or computing a word count over the file's text.
-Finally, all the gathered data needs to be aggregated in some way: for instance, by compiling a histogram of word counts over all files.
+Finally, all the gathered data needs to be aggregated in some way: for instance, by creating a histogram of file sizes over all files.

 This procedure is similar to "map/reduce" in that tasks are first split into smaller sub-tasks and then the results of all sub-tasks are aggregated.
 The main difference is that the "fork/join" procedure will split its sub-tasks into further sub-tasks, which may be again be split into yet smaller sub-tasks.